chungyc/site-personal/site/article/technical/website/diagrams/trying-out.md

 main = putDiagram defaultOptions myCircle
 ```

-It is a circle filled with the color red.
+It is a circle filled with the color red in light mode.
+In dark mode, colors will be inverted.

 ![First diagram](/diagrams/article/diagrams/first.svg)